Fantastic artwork surrounds us.

 Guernica (Pablo Picasso, 1937)

-Guernica is one of the most famous paintings by the world-renowned cubist Picasso.
-Created in response to the bombing of Guernica, Spain, by the Germans in World War II, the painting is a haunting reminder of the pain and suffering caused by war.
+Guernica is Picasso’s most famous painting, even more renowned than the cubist weeping woman featured earlier.
+Created in response to the Germans’ bombing of Guernica, Spain, in World War II, the painting is a haunting reminder of the pain and suffering caused by war.

 Guernica is currently on display at Museo Reina Sofia, Madrid.